schwartzworld/schtate/src/Either/README.md

 ### Either
 #### I really don't want you to write `if` statements

-Either an algebraic data structure for describing sum types.
+Either is an algebraic data structure for describing sum types.
 This is simpler than it sounds.

 You will reach for `Either` when your data is one of two distinct types.
 Either it's a dog or a cat.
 Either it's a foo or a bar.
 Either it's a logged-in user or an anonymous one.
 This is